↑

 Clearly, if you are on a budget, the Cricut Maker is going to be your best option.
 The Cricut Maker 3 is $399 and you can get the original Cricut Maker for even less.

-There is definitely more of an initial investment than with the Cricut Maker.
-However, the machines do have different features, so if there are projects you want to make that require a laser, Glowforge is your best bet.
-I definitely think wood is much better with the Glowforge!
+There is more of an initial investment than with the Cricut Maker.
+However, the machines do have different features, so if you want to make projects that require a laser, Glowforge is your best bet.
+I think wood is much better with the Glowforge!

 I do think that if you are looking for a machine for personal use, a Cricut machine is probably the best place to start.
-While there are people who use Glowforge simply for leisure, Cricut cutting machines are ideal for consumer use.
-The Glowforge Basic is a great entry-level laser cutter and many people are able to have very successful businesses with it.
+While some people use Glowforge simply for leisure, Cricut cutting machines are ideal for consumer use.
+The Glowforge Aura is a great entry-level laser machine, though, which can bridge the gap between the Maker and one of the larger Glowforge machines.

 Learn more about how much a laser cutter costs here.